 Then on the big shopping day, she'd go to the town, forget the list and spend the whole time in there trying to remember what was on it.

 "A house number?
 Don't be ridiculous!
 Sure just put 'Mark's house' on it.
 The postman will know who it's for."

 20. The postman would come in for tea

 It was always rude not to ask the postman in for tea, and sure even if you weren't there sure wasn't the key under the pot so he could come in and make himself a mug if he needed it.

 21. Going to a shopping center was a huge deal

 Blanchardstown Shopping Centre; the nirvana of many country children's lives.
 It was such a big deal that you couldn't just go there for a quick shop.
 You HAD to spend eight hours there, you HAD to also go to the cinema, and you HAD to get a McDonalds.

 22. As was going to Dublin

 Oh, the big shmoke!
-The excitement of seeing the coast, and all the drive around the city was spent looking out the window to see if you could see Croke Park, not realising that you were, in fact, in Skerries.
+The excitement of seeing the coast and all the drive around the city was spent looking out the window to see if you could see Croke Park, not realizing that you were, in fact, in Skerries and nowehere near it.